GermanGuy6969/Flappy-Bird/README.md

 - Collision detection
 - Progressive difficulty

+## Credits

+### Assets
+- Game assets (sprites, sounds, UI elements) by [KosresetR55](https://kosresetr55.itch.io/flappy-bird-assets-by-kosresetr55)
+- Original art style and game concept by Dong Nguyen

+### Development
+- Python implementation by [Your Name]
+- Built with Pygame framework

 ## Contributing

 Feel free to fork this project and submit pull requests with improvements!
+Areas for potential enhancement:
+- Additional game modes
+- High score system
+- Difficulty settings
+- Mobile touch controls

 ## License

 This project is for educational purposes only.
-Flappy Bird was originally created by Dong Nguyen.
+The original Flappy Bird game was created by Dong Nguyen and .GEARS (now Gears).
+Game assets are provided by KosresetR55 under their license terms.